Centres of Excellence - developing expertise in the UK

 These sites will benefit the occupational therapy profession in the UK through clear demonstration of correct application of the model in practice.
 This will enable the profession to better understand the model applied in differing settings, set standards for application of the model in practice and provide reliable contexts in which research can be undertaken on the model.
 The potential benefits to the site include achieving good-excellent knowledge and skills for use of the model, improved staff confidence and job satisfaction, improved service delivery, raising and improving the profile of occupational therapy within the Trust / organisation and attracting research/service development funding.

 Centre of Excellence Standards

-Please note that to date the existing centres of Excellence have developed over a number of years and with the support of experts in the model.
+The Centres of Excellence have developed over a number of years and with the support of experts in the model.
 The forensic Centre of Excellence developed over an 18 month project of input from the VdTMoCAF (UK), which was funded by a charitable donation to undertake this work.
-There are cost implications for the Foundation to assess, provide input to, develop and award Centre of Excellence status.
-Therefore, the Foundation is strategically developing centres according to available funds.

 The first UK Centre of Excellence - Adult Acute Mental Health In-Patient Services, Northamptonshire